-As the company grows, branding becomes a bigger consideration and a more cohesive effort can be made to help the brand appear more professional.
+As your company grows, branding becomes a bigger consideration and a more cohesive effort can be made to improve visual elements and thus look more professional.
 As you consider your brand more deliberately, you may also realise that your original designs have since become outdated.

 This was the case with Airbnb, who quickly changed it’s branding as it grew.
 Since launching in 2007, the company has rebranded five times.

 As companies grow, people grow, and your vision and goals for your business may have shifted since your initial launch.